rogerboesch/rogerboesch.github.io/_posts/2025-03-02-ardupilot.md

 layout: post
 ---

-## 🚀 Eyes in the Sky: How I Made My Drone Sail with Me
+## 🚀 Eyes in the Sky: A Drone That Sails with Me

 ### Introduction